 - 2 tablespoon rice vinegar

-- 2 tablespoon red chili paste use sambal oelek for traditional Thai taste
+- 2 tablespoons red chili paste use sambal oelek for a traditional Thai taste

 - 1 ½ teaspoon ginger grated